MyCAA FAQUpdated: November 2, 2022

 Contact your school’s financial aid office.

-Some GI Bill benefits are transferrable to spouses so check VA eligibility.
-Note: this is not a given and certain requirements must be met for benefits to be transferred .
+Some GI Bill benefits are transferable to spouses so check VA eligibility.
+This is not a given and certain requirements must be met for benefits to be transferred.

 Fill out and apply for the Federal Application for Student Aid (FAFSA) to determine eligibility for government and private school loans.